 Expansion phase

-This phase takes place after the trough but before the peak.
+The expansion phase takes place after the trough but before the peak.
 During this phase, economic activity increases.
-Households face strong income and employment prospects.
-As a result, they are confident to spend more money on goods and services.
-Their shopping is also more diverse, not only for durable goods.
+Households face strong income and employment prospects, so they are confident about spending more money on goods and services.
+Their shopping becomes more diverse, not just limited to durable goods.

 Strong household demand encourages businesses to increase production.
 Consequently, they operate at or near full capacity with increased productivity.
-In addition, some businesses increase investment.
-They buy new capital goods such as machinery and factories to increase output.
+In addition, some businesses increase investment, not just in new capital goods like machinery and factories, to boost output, but also in restocking their inventories.
+As consumer demand rises, businesses may find their existing stock levels insufficient.
+Restocking ensures they have enough goods to meet this growing demand.

 At the same time, strong demand allows businesses to raise selling prices.
-So, finally, they hope to profit more by increasing output and raising selling prices.
+So, ultimately, they hope to profit more by increasing output, raising selling prices, and fulfilling consumer needs through sufficient inventory.

-As a result, the economy’s output increases.
-The economy is growing high.
-But, it is also accompanied by upward pressure on the inflation rate.
+As a result, the economy’s output increases, leading to high economic growth.
+However, this growth is also accompanied by upward pressure on the inflation rate.

 In the labor market, businesses hire more workers to meet the need for increased output.
 They also offer higher wages to attract a qualified workforce, as long as their marginal cost justifies doing so.
-In addition, high demand in the labor market reduces the unemployment rate.
-Thus, they will find it difficult to recruit new workers without offering higher wages.
+Additionally, high demand in the labor market reduces the unemployment rate.
+This means they will eventually find it difficult to recruit new workers without offering higher wages.

 Peak phase